-This Home Improvement Construction Contract is entered into this day of , 20, between the following parties: (Owner(s) Name): and (Contractor's Name and Address):

-(Notice of Cancellation, see paragraph 28, may be sent to Contractor at the above address).

-The parties agree as follows:

-1. Work to be Performed: Contractor agrees to provide a Schedule of Work, in accordance with the Work Write-up (Attachment 1) and furnish all supervision, technical personnel, labor, materials, tools and equipment necessary to complete the work described in the work write-up attached hereto at the real property commonly described as:
+(Conti Iome Improvement Construction Contract is entered into this day of, 20, en the following parties: (Owner(s) Name): and actor's Name and Address): e of Cancellation, see paragraph 28, may be sent to Contractor at the above address).
+The pa arties agree as follows: 1.
+Work to be Performed: Contractor agrees to provide a Schedule of Work, in accordance with the Work Write-up (Attachment 1) and furnish all supervision, technical personnel, labor, materials, tools and equipment necessary to complete the work described in the work write-up attached hereto at the real property commonly described as: 2.
+Contract Price : Owner agrees to pay Contractor the sum of \$for the work to be performed.
+3. a.
+Approximate Start Date: The Contractor agrees to file a complete permit application within ten (10) days after receipt of written Notice to Proceed from the Owner.

-.
-Contractor will be responsible for all construction means, methods, techniques, sequences and procedures and for the coordination of all portions of the work under the Contract.
-All materials shall be new, unless otherwise specified, and of good quality.
-Owner has a right to require the Contractor to have a performance and payment bond; the expense of the bond may be borne by the Owner.

-- 2. Contract Price: Owner agrees to pay Contractor the sum of for the work to be performed. - 3.
-Completion Time: - Approximate Start Date: The Contractor agrees to file a complete permit application within ten (10) days after receipt of written Notice to Proceed from the Owner.
 Owner and Contractor agree that the Start Date of construction shall be the date the permits are issued by the Sponsor.
-In no event shall the Contractor commence work or place any materials on the site thereof prior to receipt of Notice to Proceed from the Owner. - b.
+In no event shall the Contractor commence work or place any materials on the site thereof prior to receipt of Notice to Proceed from the Owner. b.
 Approximate Completion Date: Contractor shall prosecute the work diligently and continuously to completion.
 The work shall be completed within days after the Start Date, subject to such delays as are permissible under paragraph 7 herein below.
+4. Relationship of the Parties to SHE: Work to be performed under this Contract is financed by funds from the Sponsor and administered by SHE.
+Owner is solely responsible for monitoring all work performed under this Contract and enforcing the terms of this Contract.
+SHE shall inspect all work for the purposes of monitoring loan disbursements in accordance with terms of this Contract and enforcing the terms of the loan agreement.
+Inspections performed by SHE are solely for the protection of the lender and solely for the purpose of assuring that the construction is progressing reasonably and that the lender's collateral interest is adequately protected.
+Owner acknowledges that SHE's inspections are not for the purpose of assuring Contractor's compliance with applicable building codes.
+SHE shall not be liable under any circumstances for its failure to discover or require correction by Contractor of work that fails to comply with applicable building codes or for its failure to discover or require correction of any dangerous condition or defective work by contractor or by any subcontractor.

-4. Payment:
+5. Payment: